 Entrance requirements for a postgraduate qualification, or individual module, vary.
-Full details are provided on the programme page under the Entry requirements tab.

-Details of the programme specific requirements are given on the programme page, under the Requirements section.
+All details of the programme specific requirements are given on the programme page, under the Requirements section.

 English language requirements

 All applicants must satisfy the English language requirements for the programme.
 These are set out in detail on the programme page under the Entry requirements tab.